elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 false
 ```

 Parenthesised arguments after the anonymous function indicate that we want the function to be evaluated, not just its definition returned.
-By contrast, Elixir attempts evaluation of named functions, even in absence of the trailing explicit `()` function call syntax.
-Matching an anonymous function to a variable does not promote it to the 'named' function status.
-We will explore named functions when dealing with [Modules and Functions](/getting-started/modules-and-functions.html), since named functions can only be defined within a module.

 Note that a dot (`.`) between the variable and parentheses is required to invoke an anonymous function.
 The dot ensures there is no ambiguity between calling the anonymous function matched to a variable `add` and a named function `add/2`.
 In this sense, Elixir makes a clear distinction between anonymous functions and named functions.

+We will explore named functions when dealing with [Modules and Functions](/getting-started/modules-and-functions.html), since named functions can only be defined within a module.

 Anonymous functions are closures and as such they can access variables that are in scope when the function is defined.
 Let's define a new anonymous function that uses the `add` anonymous function we have previously defined: